purna333/Heart-Failure_Prediction/README.md

 Each model was trained using a labeled dataset and achieved high accuracy in predicting heart failure.

 ## Dataset
-The dataset can be found at 'heart_failure (1).csv'.
+The dataset can be found at [Dataset](https://github.com/purna333/Heart-Failure_Prediction/blob/main/heart_failure.csv)

 **_You can view my app by clicking the below link_**